S. Scott Bullock

-Stuart Scott Bullock is a retired American voice actor best known for voicing Hades on Kid Icarus: Uprising, Eddy in Barnyard and its spin-off television show series Back at the Barnyard (2007–2011), and various characters on Danny Phantom (2004–2007), The Marvelous Misadventures of Flapjack (2008–2010), and My Life as a Teenage Robot (2003–2009).
+Stuart Scott Bullock is an American voice actor best known for voicing Hades in Kid Icarus: Uprising, Eddy in Barnyard and its spin-off television show series Back at the Barnyard (2007–2011), and various characters in Danny Phantom (2004–2007), The Marvelous Misadventures of Flapjack (2008–2010), and My Life as a Teenage Robot (2003–2009).

 Career

 Bullock is known for providing voices for characters, such as Glow Worm in The Ant Bully, King Goobot in The Adventures of Jimmy Neutron: Boy Genius (replacing Patrick Stewart), Thunder in Teen Titans, Captain Bones and Lens McCracken in Crashbox, Lamont in Gargoyles, Flappy Bob from The Fairly Odd-Parents: School's Out!, and Primarch Galenth Dysley / Barthandelus in Final Fantasy XIII.

 He also supplied the voice of Mr. Elliot in Invader Zim, Dash Baxter in Danny Phantom, Jean-Phillippe in My Life as a Teenage Robot, Argos Bleak in The New Adventures of Captain Planet, Flapper in Dink, the Little Dinosaur, and Dr. Damage and Emperor Bog in Butt-Ugly Martians.
 Bullock also appeared on camera in films and shows, such as Defending Your Life as Daniel's father and Murder, She Wrote as a taxi driver.